virtuoholics/Projects/README.md

 Hi 👋 My name is Raza Lakhani
 =============================

-(Please check out the projects organized in their respective titular branches.)
+(Please check out the demo projects organized in their respective titular branches.)

 Cloud Architect
 ---------------